 Weatherization and home energy professional courses have a written exam and field (hands-on) exam at the end of the course.
 All courses with tests require a passing grade (70% or above) in both the written and lab examinations in order to receive a course certificate.
 If a participant does not pass both examinations, he/she is encouraged to receive one-on-one mentoring from an instructor to determine whether to take the exam(s) or the whole course again.

 Does my certification expire?

 As of January 3, 2012, there is no expiration date for certifications.
 However, you may be required to take additional courses to maintain your certification.
-For example, OSHA 10 and OSHA 30 training is a new requirement in 2012; all certified workers must take the appropriate course in order to remain certified.
+For example, Duct Blaster and Infrared training is a new requirement for most workers in 2014-2015; all certified workers must take the appropriate course in order to remain certified.

 What are DOE Lead-Safe Weatherization Certification requirements?

 All individuals, including specialized subcontractors, working on DOE-sponsored weatherization projects must take a lead-safe course that meets DOE lead-safe standards as outlined in Weatherization Program Notice 08-6, Weatherization Program Notice 09-6 , and Weatherization Program Notice 10-1.

 All PA approved weatherization training providers offer the course WTC 193 DOE Lead-Safe Weatherization, which meets this requirement.
 Additionally, individuals who can show proof of completion of a course that meets the standards outlined in the Department of Energy's Weatherization Program Notice 08-6 will be considered as having DOE Lead Certification.